Meet the only mother-daughter duo competing in Tokyo | ExBulletin

-While most family members were unable to make the trip to the Tokyo Paralympic Games due to Covid-19 restrictions, the Brazilian table tennis player has Lethicia Rodrigues Lacerda and archer Jane Karla Gogel be the exception.
+While most family members were unable to make the trip to the Tokyo Paralympic Games due to Covid-19 restrictions, the Brazilian table tennis player has Lethicia Rodrigues Lacerda and archer Jane Karla Gogel are an exception.

 The pair are the only mother-daughter duo to compete in the Tokyo Games.